TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/default-examples.md

 # 🔏 Default examples
 <br/>

-We prepared a lot of examples to help you understand how we can use our library. <br/>
+We've prepared a lot of examples to help you understand how we can use our library. <br/>
 First, let's focus on the most basic examples.
 It takes very little effort to make them work.<br/>
-A few lines below, you will find all the code with explanations.<br/>
+A few lines below, you will find all the whole code with the explanations.<br/>
 Let's go then!

-## How to use the `notify()`
+## How to use `notify()`

 ```jsx
 import React, { useState } from 'react'